-Firstly, the term 'sean nos', means 'old style', although this doesn't adequately describe our traditional Gaelic singing and the term 'sean nòs' is relatively new.
-The word 'sean' (old), suggests that it is no longer current and that it is something which has died out.
+Firstly, the term 'sean nos', means 'old way/style', although this doesn't adequately describe our traditional Gaelic singing and the term 'sean nòs' is relatively new.
+The word 'sean' (old), suggests that it is no longer current and that it is something which has died out or is old-fashioned.
 I prefer to use the term 'seinn dùthchasach' (indigenous / traditional / cultural style of singing), although it may not be so easy for non Gaelic speakers to pronounce!
-However, I feel it better describes this form of singing which has been passed down via oral transmission for hundreds of years, but which is still as relevant today as it was in the past.
-Although becoming rare there is still a living and unbroken tradition of singing in distinctive regional style in some areas of Scotland.
+However, I feel it better describes this form of singing, which has been passed down via oral transmission for hundreds of years, but which is still as relevant today as it was in the past.
+Although becoming rare, there is still a living and unbroken tradition of singing in a distinctive regional style in some areas of Gaelic Scotland.

-There is a huge difference between merely singing a Gaelic song in any style (be that in a contemporary, country, jazz, rock etc) and singing a Gaelic song in a traditional or regional style.
-Any singer can sing in Gaelic if they learn the words and tune well enough, and many are able to imitate traditional styles to a degree, but singing in an indigenous style which has been connected to the singer's own area and culture for hundreds of years, is a much more complex form of singing altogether.
-It is full of nuances of style, language and ornamentation which can never be totally perfected by those not reared with it.
+There is a huge difference between merely singing a Gaelic song in any style (be that in a contemporary, country, jazz, rock style etc) and singing a Gaelic song in a traditional or regional nòs (style).
+Any singer can sing in Gaelic if they learn the words and tune well enough, and many are able to imitate traditional styles to a degree, but singing in an indigenous style, which has been connected to the singer's own area and culture for hundreds of years, is a much more complex form of singing altogether.
+It is full of nuances of style, language and ornamentation which can rarely, if ever, be totally perfected by those not reared with it.
 I like to compare it to one's lingustic accent - it's something which was learnt subliminally and is performed naturally, without planning each note or nuance.
-There are many and varied regional styles, and also many forms of ornamentation within those styles; these can be found in the traditional singing of Gaelic areas stretching from the Butt of Lewis, in the Hebrides, down to the tip of Co.
+There are many and varied regional Gaelic singing styles, and also many forms of ornamentation within those styles, and these can be found in the traditional singing of Gaelic areas stretching from the Butt of Lewis, in the Hebrides, down to the tip of Co.
 Kerry in Ireland.

-Although traditional singers rarely think about these these, as we were reared with the style, the stress pattern of the Gaelic poetry within the performance should dictate the rhythm for the singer, so that no two verses are the same with regard to note values.
-Rhythmic freedom is one of the most important aspects of traditional Gaelic singing, and is the one least easily understood by those not brought up with it, and indeed the most frustrating for any accompanying musician who is unfamiliar with the genre.
+Although traditional singers rarely think about these these, as we were reared with the style, the stress pattern of the Gaelic poetry in the song should dictate the rhythm and use of the basic melody, so that no two verses are alike with regard to note values.
+Rhythmic freedom is one of the most important aspects of traditional Gaelic singing, and is the one least easily understood by those not brought up with it, and indeed seems to be the most frustrating for any accompanying musician who is unfamiliar with the genre.

-With fewer opportunities to hear traditional singing in the remaining Gaelic communities, younger singers should therefore take time to seek out older traditional singers to listen to and learn from.
+With fewer opportunities, nowadays, to hear true traditional singing in the remaining Gaelic communities, younger singers should therefore take time to seek out older traditional singers to listen to and learn from.
 Archive recordings are also easily accessible now, from the likes of the Tobar an Dualchais online database, which can help singers to familiarise themselves with songs and their own regional style.
 Care should be taken, however, about learning from these archive recordings without the help of a mentor who is familiar with the songs and styles, as nuances of pronunciation, style and phrasing could be lost on novices.
-I would always advise singers to fully digest the text of the song before marrying it with the tune.
-In this way it is hoped that phrasing and word stresses will be totally understood.
-This will make a huge difference to how a singer will, eventually, communicate the song to their audience.
-There has been a tendency, over a number of years, for singers to be heavily influenced by regularity of rhythm, and even native Gaelic speakers are sometimes subject to this influence.
+I would always advise singers to fully digest the text of the song before marrying it with the melody.
+In this way it is hoped that phrasing, word stresses, assonance etc would be fully understood and appreciated.
+This should make a huge difference to how a singer will, eventually, communicate the song to their audience.
+There has been a tendency, over a number of years, for singers to be heavily influenced by regularity of rhythm, and even native Gaelic speakers are now subject to this change.
 Some singers can be seen playing out the rhythm with their hands and/or fingers, while singing the song, keeping it in a strict rhythm.
-This often shows a lack of familiarity with the traditional free style and the all important language rhythms, giving the performance a very contrived feel, suggesting that they are still unfamiliar with the song.
+This often shows a lack of familiarity with the traditional free style and the all important language rhythms, giving the performance a very contrived quality.

 The tempo of a song may also vary according to the degree of ornamentation used.
-In the Scottish Gaidhealtachd, melismatic singing is much more pronounced in Lewis and in Harris, but nowadays there are fewer singers who ornament naturally and effortlessly in the traditional style.
-However, some singers, wherever they come from, feel that ornamentation is a requisite of any traditional singing; this results in the introduction of a very artificial and contrived form of ornamentation in some performances.
+In the Scottish Gàidhealtachd, melismatic singing is much more pronounced in Lewis and in Harris, but nowadays there are fewer singers who ornament naturally and effortlessly in the traditional style.
+However, some singers, wherever they come from, feel that ornamentation is a requisite of any traditional singing; this, unfortunately, results in the introduction of a very artificial form of ornamentation in some performances.
 Affected, excessive or peculiar embellishments / ornamentation are unpleasant to listen to and add nothing to a sean-nòs performance, indeed they totally strip it of it's traditional 'nòs' and should be avoided at all costs.

 A style of singing which has been nurtured since childhood will always sound natural and will stand the test of time.
-A true traditional singer, brought up with melismatic singing, will never think about about when to ornament, it will come as natural to them as breathing or as natural as their accent (as mentioned above).
+A true traditional singer, brought up with melismatic singing, will never think about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as mentioned above).

-When one is brought up with an indigenous singing style it will always sound natural, but becauses so little true 'seinn dùchasach' is now heard in our Gaelic communities, younger singers often pick up their songs from recordings which, although attractive in sound and quality, are based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with too many singers now adopting mainstream jazz, blues, rock and pop styles in their performances.
-This shows that the emphasis is more on pleasing a non-Gaidhealach audience than on respecting the song or the traditional genre.
+When a singer is brought up with an indigenous singing style their performance of a song will always sound natural but because so little true 'seinn dùchasach' is now heard in our Gaelic communities, younger singers often learn their songs from commercial recordings which, although attractive in sound and quality, are too often based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with many singers now adopting mainstream jazz, blues, rock and pop styles within their performance.
+This shows that the emphasis is more on pleasing a non-Gàidhealach audience than on respecting the song or the traditional genre.
 There is an element of the inferiority complex in this trend and suggests that some Gaelic song performers require to be validated by those from outside the culture before they feel comfortable about their own performance.
 The danger in this is that the fickle nature of fashions and trends will render them ignorant of the true roots of the songs they perform, and they will certainly be unable to perform them authentically and/or pass them on to a younger generation.
 What then of the unbroken chain ?

-Another phenomenon attached to true traditional singing is that the singer makes changes in the song each time it is sung.
+Another phenomenon attached traditional Gaelic singing is that the singer will often make changes in the song each time it is sung.
 I know I do this myself, through my ornamentation or by subconciously making other slight changes in the melody notes.
 It will depend on how one feels at the time, on one's familiarity with the song, on the atmosphere, on how relaxed one is, or on the state of one's voice at the time.

-For those of us 'of a certain vintage', who were brought up in Gaelic speaking communities, the local or regional singing was a part of our cultural landscape - it was always there and a constant in our lives, just as the language was.
-I am painfully aware that young people in the Highlands and Islands nowadays do not have this luxury and that their main exposure to Gaelic singing is through the medium of television, CDs and large festivals, which too often marginalises the truly traditional performances.
+For those of us 'of a certain vintage', who were brought up in Gaelic speaking communities, the local or regional singing was a part of our cultural landscape - it was always there and a constant in our lives, just as our language was.
+I am painfully aware that, nowadays, young people in the Highlands and Islands do not have this luxury and that their main exposure to Gaelic singing is through the medium of social media, CDs, videos, television, and large festivals, which too often marginalise or even exclude the most traditional performances.

-Traditional singing, within communities, performed in an informal and relaxed manner is becoming a rarity.
+Traditional singing, within communities, and performed in an informal and relaxed manner is becoming frighteningly rare.

 To finish, I'd like to quote Sorley MacLean;